timofeysie/khipu/README.md

 The next issue is the Baader-meinhoff Effect, which despite having a details page with descriptions, not of them get added to the item list page descriptions like some of the others that retain them.

+And we do need to save the merged list if any items are not in the existing items list.
+Currently, new paginated views are not working.

 ### Foreign language learning support and the item details

 Now that the item list has meta data stored in firebase and merged with the api results,